-The first thing you should do on any day trip to Pisac is visit the Pisac Archaeological site.
+Pisac is the perfect place to spend the day, there is much to do and see.
+So you should consider spending a whole day before embarking on a trip to Machu Picchu.
+The first thing you should do on any day trip to Pisac is to visit the Pisac Archaeological site.
 These ruins are a favorite destination in the Sacred Valley.
 To explore the ruins and see everything you will need at least 3 hours.
-The site features temples, terraces and burial grounds.
-The photo opportunities are endless with views down the valley that are beyond compare.
-If you are not interested in a tour you can take a taxi from the town of Pisac for a small fee and walk back down, this will take you more than an hours but the countryside is beautiful, so if you have the time do the walk.
+The site features temples, terraces, and burial grounds.
+The photo opportunities are endless with unparalleled views down the valley that can’t be described.
+If you are not interested in a tour you can take a taxi from the town of Pisac for a small fee and walk back down, this will take you more than an hour but the road and countryside are beautiful to observe.
 Do not forget that you will need your Cusco visitor’s ticket to enter the ruins.

 The city of Cusco is also worth spending time in, with many different sites to see.
 The city was considered the heart of the Inca Empire.
 The Spanish destroyed most of the temples but there are still some ruins to enjoy.